openplanet-nl/nadeoapi-docs/docs/live/clubs/room-password.md

 url: https://live-services.trackmania.nadeo.live
 method: GET
-route: /api/token/club/{clubID}/room/{roomID}/get-password
+route: /api/token/club/{clubId}/room/{roomId}/get-password

 audience: NadeoLiveServices

 parameters:
   path:
-    - name: clubID
+    - name: clubId
       type: integer
       description: The ID of the club the room belongs to
       required: true
-    - name: roomID
+    - name: roomId
       type: integer
       description: The ID of the room to be requested
       required: true
 ---

 Gets the password of a club room.

+---

+**Remarks**:

+- This endpoint is only useful with tokens authenticated through Ubisoft user accounts (as opposed to dedicated server accounts).

 ---